julian-hecker/learning/coltsteele/README.md

 - associate campgrounds with users

+## 37 Authorization
+Once you know who someone is, you can find out what they are allowed to do.

-## 37 Yelpcamp 6
+### Yelpcamp 6
 - edit campgrounds & comments + routes
+- authorization for editing / deleting campgruonds & comments
--
+- Refactoring middleware

 ## 39 Git, Github